 Pacific Northwest National Laboratory considers all applicants for employment without regard to race, religion, color, sex (including pregnancy, sexual orientation, and gender identity), national origin, age, disability, genetic information (including family medical history), protected veteran status, and any other status or characteristic protected by federal, state, and/or local laws.

 We are committed to providing reasonable accommodations for individuals with disabilities and disabled veterans in our job application procedures and in employment.
 If you need assistance or an accommodation due to a disability, contact us at firstname.lastname@example.org .

 Drug Free Workplace

 PNNL is committed to a drug-free workplace supported by Workplace Substance Abuse Program (WSAP) and complies with federal laws prohibiting the possession and use of illegal drugs.

-Beginning 05/01/23, if you are offered employment at PNNL, you must pass a drug test prior to commencing employment.
+If you are offered employment at PNNL, you must pass a drug test prior to commencing employment.
 PNNL complies with federal law regarding illegal drug use.
 Under federal law, marijuana remains an illegal drug.
 If you test positive for any illegal controlled substance, including marijuana, your offer of employment will be withdrawn.

 Please be aware that the Department of Energy (DOE) prohibits DOE employees and contractors from having any affiliation with the foreign government of a country DOE has identified as a “country of risk” without explicit approval by DOE and Battelle.
 If you are offered a position at PNNL and currently have any affiliation with the government of one of these countries, you will be required to disclose this